dtonhofer/prolog_notes/swipl_notes/about_byrd_box_model/README.md

  no]
 ```

-Note that no ouput is emitted for a rule head match or a rule head mismatch or even for a fact
+Note that no ouput is emitted for a rule head match nor for a rule head mismatch nor even for a fact
 match.
 This may make the trace harder to follow than is necessary.

 ### The exception port